aashiqahmed98/aashiqahmed98/README.md

 - 🔭 I’m currently working on Nothing
 - 🌱 I’m currently learning Manything
 - 👯 I’m looking to collaborate on Something
-- 🤔 I’m looking for help with Allthing
+- 🤔 I’m looking for help with All-thing
-- 💬 Ask me about ANything
+- 💬 Ask me about Anything
 - 📫 How to reach me: aahsiqahmed10101@gmail.com